 Fernstrom also adds that Prozac, Celexa, and Lexapro do not cause weight gain.
 However, in reading some of the forums and other literature, the reviews are very mixed on these drugs.

-In an article entitled "Fat Pharms: Antidepressants and Weight Gain” the author here says that: “… drugs like Prozac, Lexapro, Paxil, and Zoloft - can cause a weight gain of 10 pounds or more.”
+In an article entitled "Fat Pharms: Prescription for Weight Gain," the author says, "Like many people using SSRIs, she [the patient] gained a significant amount of weight - 40 pounds."
 Sometimes it is difficult to know what to believe when the experts and users of these antidepressants frequently disagree on side effects.

-Two other antidepressants which are cited frequently in the literature as not causing weight gain include Cymbalta and Serzone.
+Two other antidepressants that are cited frequently in the literature as not causing weight gain are Cymbalta and Serzone.